ubc-library-rc/basics_of_data_viz/content/instruments.md

 and much more!

 Here is some other useful instruments for your data visualization:
-1. Data ordering:
+1. Data ordering
-2. Reference lines and regions:
+2. Reference lines and regions
-3. Facets:
+3. Facets
-4. Multiple views:
+4. Multiple views
 5. Context